Hepcat in the Funky Hat: Production

 The film was shot in black and white with mono sound.

 Release

-Its title has been translated as Vigilante in the Funky Hat, Hepcat with a Funky Hat, and Man with the Funky Hat.
+Its title has been translated as Vigilante in the Funky Hat, Hepcat with a Funky Hat, Hepcat in the Funky Hat, and Man with the Funky Hat.

 Sequel

 The film was followed by a sequel, Hepcat in the Funky Hat: The 20,000,000 Yen Arm, released in Japan one month later on September 13, 1961.

 Reception

 Mikko Koivisto of elitisti gave the film a score of 3.5/5, calling it "an enjoyable piece of the early history of the promising young director and actor".